catseye/The-Dossier/article/Recollected Games.md

 *   wikipedia: https://en.wikipedia.org/wiki/Starquake_(video_game)
 *   published by: Bubble Bus Software

+Perhaps a C64 classic, but perhaps not well-known enough to be a true classic.

+The graphics are really good.

 ### Paradroid

 *   wikipedia: https://en.wikipedia.org/wiki/Paradroid

+Very likely a C64 classic.

 ### The Castles of Dr. Creep